cirruslabs/cirrus-ci-docs/docs/examples.md

 This can be set up by doing the following:

-1. Add tests if you haven't already.
+First, add tests if you haven't already.
 Here is a basic one that just makes sure you are running it from Cirrus CI:

 ```python
 import unittest